 Reduce levied taxes...

 A community cannot grow or thrive when the residents shoulder the burden of funding City projects!

-Partner with local businesses to fund community improvements such as a Recreation Center, without raising taxes.
+Partner with local businesses to fund community improvements, without raising taxes.

 Push for larger residential parcels to reduce economic strain, diminish water run-off, and preserve green space.